What Is a Prologue — and How to Write One Readers Won't Skip

 No one hates being told “these are the rules” more than writers.
 We get it, writing is a personal thing and reading is a subjective pleasure.
 But since the popularization of the novel in the 18th century, certain ways of writing a prologue have emerged as being more reliable than others.

-Below are tips from our editors on the ideal uses of a prologue, and suggestions for when an author is better off diving straight into Chapter One.
+Below are tips from our editors on its ideal uses, and suggestions for when an author is better off diving straight into Chapter One.

 Do write a prologue that...